 John also advises on the tax aspects of pass-through entities, project financings and a broad range of other matters.
 He worked on the sovereign debt restructurings of Bulgaria, Costa Rica, Croatia, Nigeria, Poland and Vietnam.

-Mark is a Managing Associate in the Energy and Infrastructure group.
+Mark is a Senior Associate in the Energy and Infrastructure group.

 Mark previously worked for Amey UK plc advising its Consulting and Strategic Infrastructure division, and prior to that spent six months on secondment to Infracapital (the infrastructure equity investment arm of M&G Investments).
 Mark completed his legal training at Hogan Lovells, where he worked in their Energy, Resources and Projects Team for three and a half years following his qualification.

-Mark has a wide range of experience advising infrastructure investment funds on the acquisition and disposal of project financed asset.
-Mark has also advised sponsors, developers and lenders on the key contractual documentation for the development and financing of infrastructure and energy projects.
+Mark has a wide range of experience advising on the development, financing, acquisition and disposal of project financed assets in the infrastructure and renewables sectors, with particular experience acting for investment funds.